bordeaux-neurocampus/CNCC-2021-beginner/README.md

 * Check if you have [nbconvert](https://nbconvert.readthedocs.io/en/latest/install.html#installing-nbconvert) installed in your environment (you should, if you have jupyter notebook or lab).
 A further Latex installation might be necessary if you want to export your notebook to [pdf](https://nbconvert.readthedocs.io/en/latest/install.html#installing-tex).

 5. Friday, July 9th, 2021 (Day #5, final)
  * Work on producing your final report; emphasis on comments and _documentation_.
+The final report can be uploaded [here](https://drive.google.com/drive/folders/1iQWpJ66WxvMyWl7kzhKK92URuVfThkcX?usp=sharing).

 ## The (mini) project